-Yoga pants fan or not, you might want to reconsider adding some yoga poses to your schedule if you’re not on the mat yet.
-Recently older adults are the subjects of interest in a stream of studies about yoga’s brain boosting benefits.
+If you’re not on the mat yet, you might want to reconsider adding some yoga poses to your schedule.
+Older adults are the recent subjects of interest in a stream of studies about yoga for brain health.
 The news is uplifting.

 It’s well known older adults are at greater risk for dementia and Alzheimer’s Disease.
 Lesser, but annoying concerns, like forgetting whether you locked the front door and where you put your cell phone, are attributed to our increasingly stressful modern lives.